RakePants/nerdless/README.md

 obscenity: https://huggingface.co/apanc/russian-sensitive-topics \
 sadness: https://huggingface.co/cointegrated/rubert-tiny2-cedr-emotion-detection with `score > 0.8`

-Scripts are available in this repository.
+Scoring scripts are available in this repository.

 Finetuned https://huggingface.co/tinkoff-ai/ruDialoGPT-medium model on these 3 datasets indepently using `transformers`.\
 Colab Notebooks of the process are also available.